Daniel Vašulín

-Daniel Vašulín (born 11 June 1998) is a Czech professional footballer who plays for Sigma Olomouc on loan from Viktoria Plzeň as a striker.
+Daniel Vašulín (born 11 June 1998) is a Czech professional footballer who plays for Zbrojovka Brno as a striker.

 Career

 A youth product of his local club FC Hlinsko, Vašulín moved to the youth academy of Chrudim in 2009.
 In 2017, he was promoted to their senior team as they played in the Czech third division.
 During this time, he also worked in sportwear retail.
 He helped Chrudim achieve promotion to the Czech National Football League, the Czech second division.
 On 6 August 2020, he transferred to Hradec Králové.
 That season, he helped Hradec Králové win the 2020–21 Czech National Football League and earned promotion to the Czech First League.

 On 18 June 2024, he transferred to Viktoria Plzeň.

 On 17 July 2025, Vašulín joined a Sigma Olomouc on a one-year loan deal without option to buy.

+On 3 June 2026, Vašulín signed a multi-year contract with Zbrojovka Brno.

 International career

 Vašulín was a youth international for the Czech Republic, having played twice for the Czech Republic U20 in 2019.